 Session 3: Section 5) Writing Samples

-The exam is administered from 8:30 AM until 4:45 PM.
-Students should plan travel arrangements so that they are scheduled to depart the hotel no earlier than 4:45 PM.
+The exam is administered from 8:00 AM until 4:30 PM.
+Students should plan travel arrangements so that they are scheduled to depart the hotel no earlier than 4:30 PM.
 We recommend scheduling airline flights after 7:30 PM.
 Morning and afternoon beverages are provided.
-Dress is casual.
+Dress is Business Casual.

 Students are required to provide the following for the CGW Exam:

-- Laptop computer with a working USB port and Word software for the Writing Sample Section,
+- Laptop computer with a working USB port and installed licensed Microsoft Word software for the Writing Sample Section,

-- State Issued Photo ID (such as a driver's license) as proof of identify and minimum age
+- State Issued Photo ID (such as a driver's license) or Passport as proof of identify and minimum age

 All of the course materials for the online course, 4-day workshop, and review course are provided.
 We recommend reading the following books prior to attending to enrich your learning experience:

 - The writing reference is the APA Publication Manual of Style.
-Some writers prefer the Concise Rules of APA Style or the APA Style Workbook.
+Some writers use the Concise Rules of APA Style as a desk reference.
+To learn APA Style we recommend using the APA Style Workbook.
 All are available from American Psychological Association's online store www.apastyle.org.

 - A Bachelor's Degree is strongly recommended, but not required.

-- A strong math aptitude (Algebra I) is recommended to be successful.
+- A strong math aptitude incuding Algebra I is required.

-- Knowledge of APA style prior to attending the Review Course is strongly recommened.
+- Knowledge of APA style (grammar, puntuation, and references) prior to attending the Review Course is required.

 - The minimum age to sit for the CGW Exam is 21 years old by the date of the exam.